Pa. Native, Penn State Grad Carl Nassib Comes Out As First Openly Gay Active NFL Player

 “I actually hope that one day, videos like this and the whole coming out process are not necessary.
 But until then, I will do my best and my part to cultivate a culture that’s accepting, that’s compassionate.
 And I’m going to start by donating $100,000 to The Trevor Project,” Nassib said in the video.

+Pittsburgh’s Persad Center, the nation’s second-oldest LGBTQ mental health agency, released a statement, saying:

+“We are proud that Carl Nassib showed his truth today as living your authentic life is what leads to a positive mental health outlook.
+Our hope is that the NFL, his teammates and fans show him the respect and love that he deserves for taking this brave step.”

-Following his announcement, Nassib received support from Saquan Barkley, a teammate of his at Penn State.
+Following his announcement, Nassib received support from Saquan Barkley, a teammate of his at Penn State, and others around the league.

 Much respect brudda ✊🏾 https://t.co/1G2ewVOWje